Piers Baron: Drum and bass

 Producing music under the name "Baron", he joined up with Breakbeat Kaos and was known for dance-floor tracks, releasing "At the Drive In".
 His drum and bass records were featured on BBC Radio 1, and were successful on the UK Dance chart, with a number one hit, seven top tens and six top three hits.
 He scored a number 1 on the UK Dance Singles Chart with his track "Drive In, Drive By".
 Drum and bass musician Goldie ranked "Drive In, Drive By" as an all-time jungle and drum & bass great.
 "Operation Pipe Dream" by Baron has been cited by Skrillex as the driving force to him becoming a DJ.

 Soundtrack

 Piers Baron has worked extensively in the soundtrack genre.
-His credits include Annie Leibovitz, David Blaine's Live, Gran Turismo Sport, Nike's Never Not Part 2, Jetman's Young Feathers, Teton Gravity Research's Accomplice, Red Bull's The Fourth Phase, HBO's Cries from Syria, the Ty Evans-directed The Flat Earth, We Are Blood, The Last Maniac, Unbeleafable 3D, and Absinthe Films' Resonance.
+His credits include multiple collaborations with Annie Leibovitz, David Blaine's Live, Oymplic Gold Medalist, Laura Dahlmeier Gran Turismo Sport, Nike's Never Not Part 2, Jetman's Young Feathers, Teton Gravity Research's Accomplice, Red Bull's The Fourth Phase, HBO's Cries from Syria, the Ty Evans-directed The Flat Earth, We Are Blood, The Last Maniac, Unbeleafable 3D, and Absinthe Films' Resonance.